Ericksonian Hypnotherapy: Level I

 - Utilise behaviours, ideas and feelings for trance induction and therapy

-- Use hypnotherapy with symptoms like stress, fears, phobias, smoking and weight-loss
+- Use hypnotherapy with symptoms like stress, fears, phobias, IBS, smoking and weight-loss

 - Use hypnotic language to enhance relaxation, self-confidence, creativity and self-esteem